General SEO

 This post's estimated monthly organic search traffic.

-In the long term, the way you get more organic traffic is this: create more content about stuff people are searching for and build links.
+In the long term, this means you need to create more content about stuff people are searching for and get quality links from other sites.
 The problem is that it takes time.
+If you want to increase organic traffic fast, you need to squeeze more juice out of what you already have.
+This includes:

 If people searching for your topic want fresh information, you’ll lose traffic and rankings if you don’t update your page.
 Google will simply rank pages with fresher content above you.